muxingu/rnamut/README.md

 ## **1 Getting Started**
 ### **1.1 Requirement**
 RNAmut requires Java Runtime Environment 8 (i.e. Java 1.8) installed on your computer.
 To check which Java version you have, open "Command Prompt" in Windows or Terminal in Mac or Linux and type "java -version".
-If your version does not start with 1.8, please download and install it from oracle.com \
+If Java is not found or your Java version does not start with 1.8, please download and install it from oracle.com \
 ![Alt text](/demo/img/java.png)

 ### **1.2 Download RNAmut**